|

 acceptance of Linux on the desktop and anticipating a coming demand for custom business applications on those

-Linux desktops, I turned my attention to Linux in 2002, and will have eight narrowly targeted Linux and open
+Linux desktops, I turned my attention to Linux in 2002, and have eight narrowly targeted Linux and open

 on the payroll worldwide.